-Since zipline is pure-python code it should be very easy to install and set up with pip:
+Alternatively you can install Zipline via the more traditional pip command.
+Since zipline is pure-python code it should be very easy to install and set up:

 If there are problems installing the dependencies or zipline we recommend installing these packages via some other means.
 For Windows, the Enthought Python Distribution includes most of the necessary dependencies.
 On OSX, the Scipy Superpack works very well.

-The following code implements a simple dual moving average algorithm and tests it on data extracted from yahoo finance.
+The following code implements a simple dual moving average algorithm.

 You can find other examples in the zipline/examples directory.